Space-Robotics-Laboratory/rlstar/README.md

 A **new robotic application** is when someone applies the RL STaR platform to a new robot.
 This could adding a bigger rover, for example.
 A **new task application** is when someone applies the RL STaR platform to a new task.
 This could be training the robot to navigate a maze, for example.

-When creating a new robot application, one should create a new main file and a new constants file, making sure to register the name of the new environment (robot) in the *.../customfiles/enviornment/\__init\__.py* and the *.../customfiles/\__init\__.py* files.
+* When creating a new robot application, one should create a new **main file** and a new **constants file**, making sure to register the name of the new environment (robot) in the *.../customfiles/enviornment/\__init\__.py* and the *.../customfiles/\__init\__.py* files.

-In order to add a new task, new parameters can added inside the exisiting robot constants file as a new class.
+* In order to add a new task, new parameters can added inside the exisiting robot's **constants file** as a new class.
 This new class should be imported into the main file as *const*.
 A new task file should also be added, calculating the reward function, observations, etc as you see fit.
 Make sure that the robot action space is set appropraitely, whether [0,1], [-1,1] or some other range (including discrete).
-The new task should also be imported into the main file as taskX
+The new task should also be imported into the main file "as taskX" (see file).

+* The other files such as the **InOut file** and the **Simulator file** should be general enough to work across robot and task applications.

+#### File Locations
+Inside the **constants file**, the CoppeliaSim run file location and the CoppeliaSim scene are specified.
+Please change the path locations to where your respective files are located.

-### Linking to a new robot
+#### Linking to a new robot
 Names of the robot components in CoppeliaSim and in the RL STaR constants.py file should be identical.
 Joints in CoppeliaSim are used as motors, and are set  to rotate a certain speed.
 The joints of the robot are defined in jointNames.
 The base of the robot is defined in baseName, and is used to get information about the robot, such as its position and the yaw angle from the simulator.

     wheelNames = ["left_front", "right_front", "left_rear", "right_rear"]